Babkock/Tinyserve/README.md

 ## License

-This software is licensed under the terms of the [GNU General Public License version 2](https://github.com/Babkock/Tinyserve/blob/master/LICENSE.md).
+This software is licensed under the terms of the [MIT License](https://github.com/Babkock/Tinyserve/blob/master/LICENSE.md).
 This software is distributed with absolutely no warranty.